YoungANDgreen/Social-Network-API/README.md

 Setup:
 To run the NoSQL Social Network API locally, follow these steps:

-    Install the required packages by running the following command in your terminal:
+    Install the required packages by running the following command in your terminal: npm i

 npm install

-    Start the application by executing the following command:
+    Start the application by executing the following command: npm run start

 sql